ahsparrow/ahsparrow.github.io/2-navplot.md

 ### Graphical NOTAM software for the UK.

 The old standalone Windows Navplot program has been retired.
-Instead pre-generate briefings for the next two days can be downloaded from the [ASSelect](https://asselect.uk) web site.
+It has been replaced by pre-generated briefings which can be downloaded from the [ASSelect](https://asselect.uk) web site.

 Note - NavPlot is not meant to replace an official briefing - it